Make a Periodic Safety Update Report that is MDR / IVDR compliant

 Periodic Safety Update Report (PSUR)

-When the Post Market Surveillance Report (PMSR) is supplemented with information about high-risk devices, it is referred to as a periodic safety update report (PSUR).
-Periodic safety update report is prepared throughout the lifetime of moderate to the high-risk device (Class IIa, IIb and III) by summarizing the results of Vigilance, PMS & PMCF data with any rationale and description of the CAPA taken which includes:
+When the Post Market Surveillance Report is supplemented with information about high-risk devices, it is referred to as a PMSR.
+This report is prepared throughout the lifetime of moderate to the high-risk device (Class IIa, IIb and III) by summarizing the results of Vigilance, PMS & PMCF data with any rationale and description of the CAPA taken which includes:

 - The conclusions of the benefit-risk determination;

 - The volume of sales of the device and an estimated evaluation of the size and other characteristics of the population using the device and, where practicable, the usage frequency of the device.

 The PSUR must be submitted to the Notified Body or the Competent Authority (upon request) during the conformity assessment and it is a compulsory part of the technical documentation as per article 86 of EU MDR 2017/745.
 It must also be updated as and when required.

 As per EU MDR article 86, the Periodic Safety Update Report must be prepared by the manufacturers of moderate and high-risk devices (class IIa, IIb, and III) and must be prepared for throughout the lifetime of the device, after it has been released to the market (as it requires PMS information).

 It must be submitted to the Notified body or competent authority at the time of conformity assessment and are part of the technical documentation.
 PSUR of class IIa device must be updated when necessary and every two years.
 PSUR of Class IIb and III must be updated at least annually.